 Because these devices can house sensitive and/or confidential information, please keep a close eye on them.
 Don’t write your passwords on a sticky note, don’t leave your backpack under a restaurant table, and don’t use your computer for personal reasons that you wouldn’t want made public — from messages to your family, to medical information, to pornographic material.

 If you lose a Fastly-issued device, please make sure to promptly report it to your manager and file a ticket with IT.

 Feeling proud of Fastly and want to share it with the world?
 We love your enthusiasm for the business.
 But most of our communications with the financial community, media, and the general public should come from our Corporate Communications team to ensure effective and accurate representation of the company.
 If there’s a company announcement you’d like to share with the public, we’ve outlined messaging guidance in our External Communications policy.

 Any substantive amendment or waiver of this code must be approved in writing by the Board.
-Non-substantive changes may be approved by Fastly’s General Counsel or other member of the Fastly Law team as may be designated by the CEO from time to time.
+Non-substantive changes may be approved by Fastly’s General Counsel.
 If approved, this modification will be disclosed to stockholders as required by the rules of any stock exchange.
 You can always find the most current version of the Code at investors.fastly.com.
 Our policies themselves must be updated according to our Policies, Reporting, and Non-Retaliation Policy.